qpe-y9d37y/awx_linux-lifecycle/README.md

 * `rpm_update.yml`
   - Use: check and apply available updates on Enterprise Linux servers
+  - Variables to declare in AWX:
-  - No variable needs to be declared for this playbook
+    - `el_hosts`: Enterprise Linux hosts on which to apply this playbook

 ## Workflow Templates